 Showcasing a future energy system with hydrogen turbinesThe next decades are expected to be among the most transformative the energy sector has ever seen when the world is moving away from fossil fuels.
 As part of this transformation we expanded our own gas turbine test facility in the town of Finspång, Sweden, to become a model of the future energy system.

-Together with international partners within the research project Zero Emission Hydrogen Turbine Center (ZEHTC) we are building a demonstration plant to showcase a flexible and sustainable energy system connecting gas turbines with hydrogen, renewable energy and energy storage.
-This will provide valuable insights to be able to accelerate into a decarbonized energy future.
+Together with international partners within the research project Zero Emission Hydrogen Turbine Center (ZEHTC) we set up a demonstration plant to showcase a flexible and sustainable energy system connecting gas turbines with hydrogen, renewable energy and energy storage.
+This provides valuable insights to be able to accelerate into a decarbonized energy future.

 The Zero Emission Hydrogen Turbine Center at a glance

 The project ideaWatch our video to learn more